joanro123/System.Runtime-System.Text.Json/README.md

 }
 ```

-When using System.Text.Json you no longer need _Datacontract_ and _Datamember_ attributes.
+When using System.Text.Json you no longer need the _Datacontract_ and _Datamember_ attributes.
 If you need to specify property name when serializing and deserializing you can instead use  _JsonPropertyName_ attribute. ``EmitDefaultValue = false`` means that if a data member has its default value, then it will not be serialized. ``JsonIgnore(Condition = JsonIgnoreCondition.WhenWritingDefault)`` does the same in System.Text.Json:

 ```c#
 public class Request